-If you want to keep your commitments it is important to plan ahead.
-I learned that lesson very early in life.
+If you want to keep your commitments it is important to plan ahead, and I learned that lesson very early in life.
 We lived in the English countryside and had one car that my Dad used for work, so if I wanted to go anywhere the choice was to walk, bike or take the bus.
 It was a 20-minute walk to the bus stop and if I was late the next bus did not come for at least two hours.
 I soon figured out that if I was going to be on time and keep my commitments I had to plan ahead.

 - It wasn’t a priority for me